robotology/superquadric-model/tutorial/README.md

 1. Launch the basic modules of the iCub (`yarprobotinterface`, `iKinGazeCtrl`, `iKinCartesianSolver` - both for right and left arm-, `wholeBodyDynamics`, `gravityCompensator`, `imuFilter`) and the cameras.
 2. Launch the [IOL](https://github.com/robotology/iol) modules.
 [This xml file](https://github.com/robotology/iol/blob/master/app/scripts/iol.xml.template) contains all the required modules.
-3. Launche the `superquadric-model` and a `yarpviewer`.
-You can use [this xml file](https://github.com/robotology/superquadric-model/blob/master/app/scripts/superquadric-model.xml.template).
+3. Launch the `superquadric-model` and a `yarpviewer`.
+You can use [this xml file](https://github.com/robotology/superquadric-model/blob/feature-noSFM/app/scripts/superquadric-model.xml.template).
-4. Launch the `tutorial` code with [this xml](https://github.com/robotology/superquadric-model/blob/master/tutorial/app/script/testing-module.xml.template).
+4. Launch the `tutorial` code with [this xml](https://github.com/robotology/superquadric-model/blob/feature-noSFM/tutorial/app/script/testing-module.xml.template).
 5. Connect everything.

 You can now play with the `/testing-module/rpc` port: